fsnotify/fsnotify/README.md

 ### Will a file still be watched when it's moved to another directory?
 No, not unless you are watching the location it was moved to.

-### Are all subdirectories watched too?
+### Are subdirectories watched too?
 No, you must add watches for any directory you want to watch (a recursive watcher is on the roadmap: [#18]).

 [#18]: https://github.com/fsnotify/fsnotify/issues/18

-### Do I have to watch the Error and Event channels in a separate goroutine?
+### Do I have to watch the Error and Event channels in a goroutine?
-As of now, yes (you can read both channels in the same goroutine, you don't need a separate goroutine for both channels; see the example).
+As of now, yes (you can read both channels in the same goroutine using `select`, you don't need a separate goroutine for both channels; see the example).

 ### Why don't notifications work with NFS, SMB, FUSE, /proc, or /sys?
 fsnotify requires support from underlying OS to work.
 The current NFS and SMB